Intractable Group-theoretic Problems Around Zero-knowledge Proofs: Group Theoretic Algorithmic Problems

-\item {\bf The Submonoid Membership Problem: } \\ Decision problem: Determine whether $ a=g_{i_1} \dots g_{i_s} $ for some $g_{i_k} \in S $ with repetition allowed. \\ Search problem: It is known that there exists such elements.
+\item {\bf The Submonoid Membership Problem: } \\ Decision problem: Determine whether $ a=g_{i_1} \dots g_{i_s} $ for some $g_{i_k} \in S , s \in \mathbb{N}$ with repetition allowed. \\ Search problem: It is known that there exists such elements.
 Find values of $g_{i_k}$'s that satisfies this equation.

-Note that if the given group $G$ is abelian, the last two problems are equivalent. \end{itemize}
+Note that if the given group $G$ is Abelian, the last two problems are equivalent.

+Uncited complexity results presented in this section are obtained from \cite{myasnikov2015knapsack}.
+The classical Subset Sum Problem (SSP) appear in the group-theoretic setting when $G=\mathbb{Z}$, denoted by $SSP(\mathbb{Z})$, and in this case depending on the chosen generating set, the problem is pseudo-polynomial. $SSP(\mathbb{Z})$ is in the class {\bf P} for generating set $X=\{ 1 \}$ and, on the other hand, it is NP-complete when $X=\{ 2^n | \ n\in \mathbb{N} \}$ is choosen.

+In the non-commutative case, $SSP(G)$ is more complex apart from some particular situations.
+It is NP-complete for a wide range of groups.
+For example, the Baumslag–Solitar metabelian groups $B(1,p)$ for $p\geq 2$ and $GB=\langle a,s,t | [a,a^t]=1, [s,t]=1, a^s=aa^t \rangle$ are finitely presented groups having very simple algebraic structures and $SSP(G)$ is NP-complete for these groups.
+Furthermore, for finitely generated groups (but not finitely presented) seen as competent in terms of calculation such as free metabelian groups of finite rank $r \geq 2,$ for wreath products $A wr B$ where $A,B$ are finitely generated infinite abelian groups, in particular, for $\mathbb{Z} wr \mathbb{Z}$ the problem $SSP(G)$ is NP-complete.
+Finitely presented groups are required.
+It is noted in \cite{myasnikov2015knapsack} that ``SSP(G) is NP-hard if it is NP-hard in some finitely generated subgroup of G." This gives a method to obtain assorted finitely presented groups on which $SSP(G)$ is NP-complete.
+Intuitively, the idea is to embed these groups into finitely-presented metabelian groups.

+In \cite{myasnikov2015knapsack}, optimization and bounded versions of above problems are also defined.
+We are investigating problems with high computational difficulty.
+To the best of our knowledge, the difficulty of these problems has not yet been proven to be hard in any particular group.
+In \cite{myasnikov2015knapsack}, it is shown that the subset sum optimization problems (SSOP1, SSOP2), the knapsack optimization problems (KOP, KOP1, KOP2), bounded knapsack problem together with $SSP(G),$ search $SSP(G),$ $KP(G),$ search $KP(G),$ and below given $BSMP(G)$ in class $P$ for hyperbolic groups.
+Also, $SSP(G)$ is known to be in the class {\bf P} if the base group $G$ is a finitely generated nilpotent group.
+On the other hand, $G$ is non-virtually nilpotent polycyclic then $SSP(G)$ is NP-complete\cite{nikolaev2018subset}.